zjromani/.dotfiles/README.md

 ### Sym Links with Stow

-**THIS WILL NOT WORK WITH CURRENT SETTINGS.
-When stow was used, it was looking for ~/git folder, not ~/.dotfiles.
-This will need to be updated to reflect the correct path.**

 GNU Stow is a symlink farm manager which makes it easy to manage your dotfiles by keeping them version-controlled in a single directory and symlinked into place.
 Here's how to use it: